 Perry followed this success with the 1990 book, The Face of a Stranger, which stars amnesiac detective William Monk.
 Twenty two other Monk novels have been published since and, like the Pitt series, each mystery is filled with the historical richness Perry is known for.

-With the first book in a new series featuring Charlotte and Thomas Pitt's son Daniel just released, Perry is still churning out exceptional reads.
+With the second book in a new series featuring Charlotte and Thomas Pitt's son Daniel just released, Perry is still churning out exceptional reads.
 If you’re interested in the author’s work, but don’t know where to start, take a look at the list below.
 From her latest novels to her biggest hits, they’re the Anne Perry books no mystery reader should miss.

 The Cater Street Hangman